|

 Princes

-on its southern side, to afford the residents a view
+southern side, to afford the residents a view to the castle

-and monuments.
-The most dominant of these is the Scott
+are numerous statues and monuments.
+The most dominant of these

 Livingstone (1813-73), publisher Adam